Dev2150/EU5-Map-Editor-Python/README.md

 Mock-up
 image14.png

-In the first iteration, I have used as mock-up data for the location file Victoria 3’s provinces.png image, so that the rest of the functionality can be prepared.
+In the first iteration, I have used as mock-up data for the location file Victoria 3's provinces.png image, so that the rest of the functionality can be prepared.
 Base

-    Imported the location file, where each province/location is represented by a contiguous region having a unique color hex Extracted the location names from ‘state_regions’ folder and associated each hex color with the corresponding name.
+    Imported the location file, where each province/location is represented by a contiguous region having a unique color hex Extracted the location names from 'state_regions' folder and associated each hex color with the corresponding name.
     The information the map editor uses is in the form of text files, as Pavia stated that PC will be using the same (for loading efficiency).
-    For every map feature the editor has (e.g. Vic3 terrain type, Köppen climate, topography, vegetation, etc.), I have used/created a map having the same shape and projection as the location file, then created a Python script that finds the dominant feature in every location (colored patch; via pixel counting; taking ~1h for each type), all so that the mapping text file is created, representing a list of mappings in the format ‘#HEX=FeatureLabel’ (basically also outputting a recoloring of the locations file)
+    For every map feature the editor has (e.g. Vic3 terrain type, Köppen climate, topography, vegetation, etc.), I have used/created a map having the same shape and projection as the location file, then created a Python script that finds the dominant feature in every location (colored patch; via pixel counting; taking ~1h for each type), all so that the mapping text file is created, representing a list of mappings in the format '#HEX=FeatureLabel' (basically also outputting a recoloring of the locations file)

 image15.png